rust-lang/reference/src/items/functions.md

 * Reading from constants (but not statics, not even taking a reference to a static)
 * `&` and `*` (only dereferencing of references, not raw pointers)
 * Casts except for raw pointer to integer casts
-* `const unsafe fn` is allowed, but the body must consist of safe operations only and you won't be able to call the `const unsafe fn` from within another const function even if you use `unsafe`
+* `unsafe` blocks and `const unsafe fn` is allowed, but the body/block must consist of safe operations or calls to other const functions only.
+Further unsafe operations may get allowed in const functions in the future.

 ## Attributes on functions